 We will use your personal information for marketing purposes unless you have indicated that you do not wish to be contacted.We would also like to share your information with other organisations who are supportive of our aims and objectives and who would like to contact you, unless you have indicated that you do not want this to happen.
 You can change your marketing choices at any time by contacting our Supporter Care Team at The Children's Society, Edward Rudolf House, Margery Street, London WC1X 0JL or email firstname.lastname@example.org

 - By texting you are giving us your number and agreeing to future communication from us by SMS or phone call.

-- For premium SMS messages to 70099 you will be charged the donation amount stated plus the cost of one standard message.
-For texts where donations are not being made, you will be charged the cost of one standard message.
+- For premium SMS messages you will be charged the donation amount stated (i.e. £3, £5 or £10) plus the cost of one message at your standard network rate.
+For texts where donations are not being made, you will be charged the cost of one message at your standard network rate.

 - SMS service provided by Cymba Integrated Solutions Ltd.

 - You can unsubscribe from SMS updates from The Children’s Society at any time by contacting email@example.com

 B. People using our services